United Artist Co-Founder Mary Pickford

 - family obligations

 These are all things that can affect your ability to redirect your future.

 Failure is such an odd concept.
 A word that for many has powerful meaning attached to it, most of it negative, for obvious reasons.
-But if you look at failure not as an end, but as a step that wasn’t successful in the process, it seems a little less offensive, doesn’t it?
+But if you look at failure not as an end, but as a step in the process, it seems a little less offensive, doesn’t it?
 It’s only truly an end if you allow it to be.

-I can think of 5 quotes, off the top of my head, that talk about how your reaction to your circumstances and the things that happen in your life can dictate the outcome, but I’m sure you’ve heard them all.
+I can think of five quotes, off the top of my head, that talk about how your reaction to your circumstances and the things that happen in your life can dictate the outcome, but I’m sure you’ve heard them all.
 Instead, I’ll just point and nod.